-- 1. Halt the appointment of the NDIA's panel of assessors until different approaches have been piloted and comprehensively evaluated, and meaningful co-design with NDIS participants and those that assist them has occurred. - 2.
+- 1. Halt the rollout of mandatory assessments until different approaches have been piloted and comprehensively evaluated, and meaningful co-design with NDIS participants and those that assist them has occurred. - 2.
 Commission a comprehensive evaluation of the second pilot, examining both process and outcomes.
-The evaluation needs to be conducted independently of the NDIA with results made public.
+The evaluation needs to be conducted independently of the NDIA, with results made public.